-Exception: The waiver of the Deductible is not applicable to an HSAeligible qualified high deductible health plan.
+Exception: The waiver of the Deductible is not applicable to a Health Savings Account (HSA) eligible health plan.
 BCBSNE reserves the right to change or discontinue this specialty benefit or provider participation at its discretion.

 Outpatient Hospital Or Facility Services